 Statistical analysis

 In this study, the unadjusted and adjusted logistic regression models were fitted separately.
-Unadjusted logistic regression analysis was utilized to assess the distribution of the diarrhea variable with other variables.
-To find out the association, we also fitted the logistic regression model with a complex survey design.
 As the sampling of the MICS survey considers two-stage cluster sampling, this analysis was considered a complex survey design by taking into account, the sampling cluster/strata, PSU, and also sampling weight.
 All confounding variables are included in the adjusted logistic regression model.
 The 95% confidence interval (CI), the crude odds ratio (COR), and the adjusted odds ratio (AOR) were presented.
 All investigations were performed utilizing R software 4.2.1.

 The propensity score (PS) approach was used to evaluate the reliability of the conclusions from our primary studies.
 By balancing observed baseline factors across treatment groups, PS approaches, widely used in observational studies with dichotomous variables, imitate the intended benefits of randomization 28.
 All PS techniques seek to generate study populations that are comparable for the treated and untreated categories of target variable when changes in outcome risk may be attributable to the influence of treatment alone and risk factors for the desired result are balanced at baseline.
 To emulate a PS weighted population, we employed the PS weighting to reweight both exposed (moderate and high) and unexposed (low) groups.
 A good covariate balancing (0.1) was determined between exposed and non-exposed by the standardized mean difference 29.
 Using the same covariates as the primary study, we computed the PS using multivariable logistic regression.
 To eliminate the residual covariate imbalance between the exposed and non-exposed groups, we changed the model by adding related confounders 30.